JDBar/JDBar/README.md

 > #### Direct of Engineering
 > _Sep 2020 - Present_
 >
+> * Enabled our team to scale the AoPS Contest Platform to support 10,000+ concurrent contestants during the AMC 10/12A and MATHCOUNTS Chapter competition.
+Configured production CDN and created a process for back-end profiling and stress-testing in development environments that allowed our team to optimize page load speed by up to 2000%.
+>
+> * Created the hiring/interviewing/onboarding process for the team's first full-time DevOps Engineer role.
+>
+> * Coordinated a task force to perform a security audit and rebuild of a major legacy production environment as part of a larger strategy to pay back tech-debt in critical infrastructure.
+>
+> * Automated parts of the engineering team's incident response process to improve time-to-first-response and lead time of post-incident tasks.
+>
+> * Worked with engineering leadership to identify what developers liked least about team-wide meetings; replaced monotonous standup-style check-ins (that weren't scaling well for 20+ people) with optional tech-talks and project demos to foster knowledge-sharing within the team and give engineers a chance to show off their contributions.
+>
 > #### Software Development Team Lead
 > _Aug 2019 - Aug 2020_
 >